 What methods are we currently using in Maths?

-What are we learning in Spring term 3?
+What will we be learning in Spring term 4?

 Each term the children will be given a topic based home learning project.
 Here is the home learning project ideas for Autumn term 1:

 Maths challenges and activities will be set for the children to complete on My Maths later in the academic year.
 If you need a reminder about your child’s log in details please come and see us.